OntoUML/ontouml-models/scripts/generate-vpp-metadata.md

 | `1` | Dataset processing failed, or `--check` detected required updates. |
 | `2` | Command-line, discovery, or setup error prevented normal execution. |

+<a id="notes-for-future-automation"></a>

-## Notes for future automation
+## Notes for automation

-The script is workflow-ready but does not create a workflow.
-A future pipeline can run it before `scripts/metadata_yaml_to_ttl.py`, after validating or fixing `metadata.yaml`.
+The script participates in the existing submission workflow but does not create one.
+The helper runs it after the other distribution metadata generators and immediately before `scripts/metadata_yaml_to_ttl.py`; see the [full processing order](process-new-model-submission.md#processing-order).

+The standalone generator checks that the VPP source exists, is a regular file, and has an acceptable filename.
+The submission helper additionally rejects an empty VPP file during source preflight.
+Neither opens the project in Visual Paradigm or establishes semantic equivalence with the JSON export.

 Use a fixed `--metadata-timestamp` value in CI-like maintenance runs to keep results deterministic.
 Use `--metadata-timestamp now` only for intentionally non-deterministic manual regeneration.